bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 * treats an image as a sequence of non-overlapping patches,which loses the local continuity of the image to a certain extent
 * The position encoding in PVTv1 is fixed-size, which is inflexible for process images of arbitrary size.
 * When processing high-resolution input (e.g., shorter side being 800 pixels), the computational complexity is relatively large.
+* each query computes the attention weights with all the input tokens, in PVT, each query only computes the attention with a sub-sampled version of the input tokens.
+Although its computational complexity in theory is still quadratic

 ## 5) Swin Transformer:
 replaces fixed size position embedding with relative position biases, and restricts self-attention within shifted windows